GlobalNamesArchitecture/gnparser/README.rst

 Architecture <http://globalnames.org>`_.

-It is common to use regular expressions for parsing scientific names, and such approach works well for extraction of canonical forms in simple cases.
-However for complex scientific names and for breaking names to their semantic elements regular expression approach fails, unable to overcome recursive nature of data embedded in the names.
+It is common to use regular expressions for parsing scientific names, and this approach works well at extracting canonical forms in simple cases.
+However for complex scientific names and for breaking names into their semantic elements an approach using regular expressions often fails, unable to overcome the recursive nature of data embedded in names.
 By contrast, ``gnparser`` is able to deal with the most complex scientific name strings.